satnaing/group1/use-cases/use-case2.md

 ### Goal in Context

-As a *Scrum team* we want *to produce a report on the top populated countries in the world, a continent and a region* so that *we can support population reporting of the organisation.*
+As a *User* we want *to produce a report on the top populated countries in the world, a continent and a region* so that *we can support population reporting of the organisation.*

 ### Scope